-High-strain testing instruments for deep foundations are testing devices used to evaluate the load-bearing capacity and integrity of foundation piles.
-Unlike low-strain testing, they apply a large impact force to the pile head to generate stress waves, simulating actual pile loading conditions.
-This standard specifies the terms, symbols, basic requirements, and technical specifications for high-strain testing instruments.
-It also includes necessary requirements such as hardware requirements; software requirements; shock amplitude linearity error, impact zero drift, center frequency and bandwidth of the acceleration measurement system; its static performance and dynamic performance; dynamic range; channel conformity error; environmental robustness; and electromagnetic compatibility.
-This standard also provides testing methods, inspection rules, and marking requirements for high-strain testing instruments.
+High-strain testing instruments for deep foundations are testing devices that are used to evaluate the load-bearing capacity and integrity of foundation piles.
+Unlike low-strain testing, a large impact force is applied to the pile head to generate stress waves, thereby simulating actual pile loading conditions.
+The terms, symbols, basic requirements, and technical specifications for high-strain testing instruments are specified by this standard.
+Necessary requirements such as hardware requirements; software requirements; shock amplitude linearity error, impact zero drift, center frequency and bandwidth of the acceleration measurement system; its static performance and dynamic performance; dynamic range; channel conformity error; environmental robustness; and electromagnetic compatibility are also included.
+Testing methods, inspection rules, and marking requirements for high-strain testing instruments are also provided by this standard.

 - Standard Committee